-In this episode of Vote for Vermont, co-hosts Pat McDonald and Ben Kinsley interview Gov. Phil Scott about the progress he has made in fulfilling his campaign promises.
+In this episode of Vote for Vermont, co-hosts Pat McDonald and Ben Kinsley interview state Rep. Brian Savage about Republicans’ priorities for legislative issues including taxes, education funding, marijuana and more.

 “Most importantly, what this shows is what a lot of us have been saying all along: This was not a crisis spinning out of control.
 The United States wasn’t getting ready to preemptively attack North Korea.
 That maximum pressure, it was the right policy, and the president was right to stick with it.”